xizhonghua/GreenDC-Summary/papers/AdnanS12_dynamic-deferral-geoDC.md

 ### Simulation
 - Comparison
-	- Since there is not constant competitive ratio for online algorithm, the authors compare the online algorithm with one that without migraiton and and future electricity price prediction.
+	- Since there is no constant competitive ratio for online algorithm, the authors compare the online algorithm with one that without migraiton and and future electricity price prediction.

 ### PPT
 - For motivation: draw a figure, mark different data centers of Amazon to show different prices, time zones, load balancing concept.